Ada-Developers-Academy/core-cs-fundamentals/interview-process/interview-introduction.md

 The Ada curriculum and community provide a strong support network to help you succeed in the interview process.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/XKu_SEDAykw" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Goals

-By the end of this lesson you should be able to:

 - Describe the most common steps in the application process.
 - Understand hiring terminology such as: